Wandering pine marten makes new home

 "It would be very sad if he was up there on his own for the past two years."

-The pine marten was photographed by cameras set up by Red Squirrels Trust Wales to help monitor the population of the rodent.
+The pine marten was photographed by cameras set up by Red Squirrels Trust Wales to help monitor the squirrel population.

 - The red squirrel's unlikely ally